 Measuring existing buildings could be time-consuming and risky.
 Our 3D laser scanning service brings the entire site onto your desktop in the form of ready-to-use Revit, ArchiCAD, or DWG.

 3D laser scanning is a precise method for documenting the geometry and dimensions of existing structures both, interior and exterior.

-Engineers, Architects, and Facility Managers rely on us in delivering survey-grade measurements and as-is engineering analysis using our Houston-based 3D laser scanner and CAD modeling.
+Engineers, Architects, and Facility Managers rely on us in delivering survey-grade measurements and as-is engineering analysis using our 3D laser scanning and CAD modeling.
 Sample deliverables include:

 - Floorplan and Roof Plan

 - Exterior Elevations